greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TYPE.html.md

 The fourth form of `CREATE TYPE` creates a new base type \(scalar type\).
 You must be a superuser to create a new base type. \(This restriction is in place because an erroneous type definition could confuse or even crash the server.\)

 The parameters may appear in any order, not only that shown in the syntax, and most are optional.
 You must register two or more functions \(using `CREATE FUNCTION`\) before defining the type.
 The support functions input\_function and output\_function are required, while the functions receive\_function, send\_function, type\_modifier\_input\_function, type\_modifier\_output\_function, and analyze\_function are optional.
 Generally these functions have to be coded in C or another low-level language.
-XXX In Greenplum Database, any function used to implement a data type must be defined as `IMMUTABLE`.
-XXX
+In Greenplum Database, any function used to implement a data type must be defined as `IMMUTABLE`.

 The input\_function converts the type's external textual representation to the internal representation used by the operators and functions defined for the type. output\_function performs the reverse transformation.
 The input function may be declared as taking one argument of type `cstring`, or as taking three arguments of types `cstring`, `oid`, `integer`.
 The first argument is the input text as a C string, the second argument is the type's own OID \(except for array types, which instead receive their element type's OID\), and the third is the `typmod` of the destination column, if known \(`-1` will be passed if not\).
 The input function must return a value of the data type itself.
 Usually, an input function should be declared `STRICT`; if it is not, it will be called with a `NULL` first parameter when reading a `NULL` input value.
 The function must still return `NULL` in this case, unless it raises an error. \(This case is mainly meant to support domain input functions, which may need to reject `NULL` inputs.\) The output function must be declared as taking one argument of the new data type.
 The output function must return type `cstring`.
 Output functions are not invoked for `NULL` values.